blackhawk31/Data-Science-Project/README.md

 # Data-Science-Project(For beginners)
-https://www.youtube.com/watch?v=FEuCO4z8jhQ(For explanation of the code) Applying machine learning classifiers(built in python)
+https://www.youtube.com/watch?v=FEuCO4z8jhQ (For explanation of the code)

+Applying machine learning classifiers(built in python)

 We have taken a simple clean data on Predicting the concrete compressive strength.